The topics of Palliative Care, the use of pain medications, how to care for the dying, and what it is like to die.

 For the majority of people these subjects are difficult to talk about and often we rely on “what we have heard” from others.
-Our fear of discussing or educating ourselves on sensitive topics relating to end of life care can result in making decisions based on information that is out of date or - in the worst case - untrue.
+Our fear of discussing or educating ourselves on sensitive topics can result in making decisions based on information that is out of date or - in the worst case - untrue.

-It is important for critically ill individuals and their families to be knowledgeable and have reliable information on how to care for those with a life limiting illness, use of medications, and services available as you begin the journey towards the end of life.
+It is important for critically ill individuals and their families to have reliable information on how to care for those with a life limiting illness, use of medications, and services available as one begins the journey towards the end of life.

 Listed below are some common misconceptions and myth busting videos to help you make the best medical and care decisions for yourself or your loved one.